 When the listening begins, the actual settlement discussions can actually take place.
 When discussions take place, then parties can attempt to work through the issues relative to their divorce in an amicable and friendly manner.

-This is where the divorce coach comes into the picture in collaborative.
+This is where the divorce coach comes into the picture in collaborative divorce.
 The divorce coach is a party who is trained in collaborative law.
 They also come from the mental health field.
 These individuals are trained to diplomatically and sensitively reformulate what the parties are saying so that the message can be delivered.

 The divorce coach is an absolutely critical part of collaborative divorce.
 In traditional litigation, the parties are often figuratively still yelling over each other to the family court to try to get the result they want.
 When this takes place, the parties are often more at odds than when the process began.